RediSearch/RediSearch/docs/Query_Syntax.md

 * Exact phrases are wrapped in quotes, e.g `"hello world"`.
 * OR Unions (i.e `word1 OR word2`), are expressed with a pipe (`|`), e.g. `hello|hallo|shalom|hola`.
 * NOT negation (i.e. `word1 NOT word2`) of expressions or sub-queries. e.g. `hello -world`.
+* Prefix matches (all terms starting with a prefix) are expressed with a `*` following a 3-letter or longer prefix.
 * Selection of specific fields using the syntax `@field:hello world`.
 * Optional terms or clauses: `foo ~bar` means bar is optional but documents with bar in them will rank higher.
 * An expression in a query can be wrapped in parentheses to resolve disambiguity, e.g. `(hello|hella) (world|werld)`.